kimhellmuthlab/neociteseq_atlas/README.md

 ## Environment Setup

-Analysis was performed in R. Below is a minimal setup:
+Analysis was performed in R with additional Python dependencies accessed via the `reticulate` package.

+Scripts require a working Python environment with the `anndata` package installed.

 ```r
 # CRAN packages